FlexiGroBots-H2020/MVSE/README.md

     ```
 The script will edit the config files in the PX4 source and start the MQTT client, close it if you don't need to run the simulation.
 ## QGroundControl  fist setup
 Requirements: git, pip, paho-mqtt, pymavlink
+(tested with Ubuntu 20.04 LTS, for different distributions commands may differ)
 - In a terminal execute
     ```
     sudo usermod –a –G dialout $USER